 Molality (m):

 Molality is expressed in moles per kilogram of solvent (mol/kg).
 It’s the variety of moles of solute dissolved in a single kilogram of solvent.
-For instance, a 1 m resolution of NaCl comprises 1 mole of NaCl dissolved in 1 kilogram of water.
+For instance, a 1 m answer of NaCl incorporates 1 mole of NaCl dissolved in 1 kilogram of water.

 -